 A Message for the Entrants

 To find out if you made it into the Top 101, view the preliminary flip-book below.
-There's a list of the top 101 photographers on page 29.
+There's a list of the top 101 photographers on pages 34-35.
 If you are in the book, please check the spelling of your name and title - they should be accurate as they are based on the entry form you submitted, but if changes are needed, just let us know!

 You can enlarge the flip-book to full screen for easier viewing - see the icon menu under the flip-book.